konfound-project/konfound/README.md

 ```

     #> Loading konfound
-    #> Sensitivity analysis as described in Frank, Maroulis, Duong, and Kelcey (2013).
+    #> Sensitivity analysis as described in Frank, Maroulis, Duong, and Kelcey (2013) and in Frank (2000).
     #> For more information visit https://jmichaelrosenberg.shinyapps.io/shinykonfound/.

 Use of konfound